rafasoares/cancancan-wiki/Role-Based-Authorization.md

 CanCan is decoupled from how you implement roles in the User model, but how might one set up basic role-based authorization?

-While you can create a [[Separate Role Model]], I recommend not doing so if you are defining the role abilities in Ruby.
-This is because you will need to edit both the Ruby code and the database in order to add new roles.
+This approach allows you to simply define the role abilities in Ruby and does not need a role model.
+Alternatively, [[Separate Role Model]] describes how to define the roles and mappings in a database.

 Since there is such a tight coupling between the list of roles and abilities, I recommend keeping the list of roles in Ruby.
 You can do so in a constant under the User class.